bitnami/charts/bitnami/postgresql-ha/README.md

 <!--- app-name: PostgreSQL HA -->

-# Bitnami package for PostgreSQL HA
+# Bitnami Secure Images Helm chart for PostgreSQL HA

 This PostgreSQL cluster solution includes the PostgreSQL replication manager, an open-source tool for managing replication and failover on PostgreSQL clusters.